doritoes/Macmini-Labs/A1347/1_Inventory.md

 Pros:
 - the power supply and hard drive are internal and hard to remove, so we see less "stripped" devices on eBay
+- generally cleaner and better cared for than Intel NUCs in my experience
+- able to run other OS (EFI not BIOS)

 Cons:
 - no recent and supported Mac os versions run on the oldest models